hjeronen/Ledger/README.md

 I have previous experience in using Java, Python and JavaScript, but I have never used Lua before.
 I created this simply as a hobby project, I will not guarantee that it will work properly (from section Bugs, you can see exactly how it does not work properly).

-Ledger is still very much work in progress, use on your own peril.
+Ledger is still very much work in progress, use at your own peril.

 ## Installing